Click Here To Schedule A Consultation

 Where can I get a chemical peel?

 The best place to have your chemical peel is in the medical office of a board-certified healthcare professional, such as dermatologist Dr. Michele Green, in New York City.
-Although it may be more inexpensive to have a chemical peel in a spa or medical spa setting, it can result in dangerous and permanent side effects when improperly performed.
-Hypopigmentation, hyperpigmentation, and even scarring are all potential side effects.
+Although it may be more inexpensive to have a chemical peel in a spa or medical spa setting, improperly performed peels can result in dangerous and permanent side effects, such as scarring, hyperpigmentation, hypopigmentation, discoloration, or infection.

 Will a chemical peel remove dark spots?